bwolkoys/SVG-Logo-Maker/README.md

 - THEN I am shown a 300x200 pixel image that matches the criteria I entered

 ## Description
+- I have created a logo generator where you can input the information into the command line and it will generate a logo.
+Logo's are used in every business, it's what sets your brand apart (visually).
+This application allows you to creater a logo by entering in up to 3 characters, picking a shape and the text color and shape color.

 ## Usage Instructions
+- have to open the integrated terminal for Index.js, then type in the command line "node index" and answer the following 4 questions.
+Once all questions are answers you can open the logo.svg file with the code.
+Right click the file and hit "reveal in finder": this will show your created logo.

 ## Resources